 You can search all of the data feeds in the marketplace where you can select "Prices" to see the EDI plans.
 You will notice many EDI plans as well as several non-EDI plans that also include stock prices.
-You can search by geographical area to see the plans that are available in each region: Latin America, Caribbean, Europe, Asia, Africa, Middle East, and Pacific.
+You can search by geographical area to see the plans that are available in each region: South America, Europe, Asia, and Africa.

 Clicking on any of the data feeds will reveal a product page.
 Each product page includes the basic details of the plan:

 EDI international stock prices are separated by exchange and include EOD stock prices.
 For example, it is possible to subscribe to Bombay Stock Exchange Prices, National Stock Exchange of India (NSE) Prices, Toronto Stock Exchange Prices, or data feeds from more than 160 other exchange data feeds.

 The feeds include historical prices back to 2007, high, low, volume, open, and close as well as prices adjusted for splits and dividends.

 There are thousands of stocks and hundreds of tags that can be used with the data point function in Excel.
 You can look up the tags for EDI data feeds here and look up the tickers here using OpenFIGI.
 You can see a sample of the Stock Exchange master, which provides a definitive list of the exchanges covered by Intrinio, here.